Inclusive Curriculum & Assessment

 - Social-emotional learning materials and resources are incorporated into the learning environment.
 For example, Restorative Circles can be used to discuss topics of equity and inclusion.

-Suggested websites to explore for more information on inclusive curriculum and assessment include:
+Suggested websites and resources to explore for more information on inclusive curriculum and assessment include:

 - Colorin Colorado – Teaching English Language Learners